Coderpower/ebay-challenge-3/README.md

 {
     "productId": String,
     "price": Number, // product price with the applied discount if any.
-    "relevance": Number // calculated from the interests of the client and the product categories.
+    "relevance": Number // processed from the interests of the visitor and the product categories.
 }
 ```